aderon2/spookyhook/README.md

 ## Attack Scenario
 Write access to a repo that uses pre-commit is compromised.
 Attacker modifies .pre-commit-config.yaml to point towards a malicious hook (such as spookyhook).
 As part of their normal process, the victim uses pre-commit to install the git hooks specified by the repository in .pre-commit-config.yaml.
-End user makes a commit.
+Victim makes a commit.
 Arbitrary code execution occurs.